spress/spress.yosymfony.com/src/content/docs/2.0/themes.md

 ```
 {% endverbatim %}

 The prior fragment of code throws a Twig syntax exception.
-To avoid the renderizer adds `avoid_renderizer` attribute to the Front matter block or metadata file of the javascript file:
+To avoid that, adds `avoid_renderizer` attribute
+to the Front matter block or metadata file of the javascript file:

 ```
 avoid_renderizer: true